 For executive officers other than our Chief Executive Officer, our Compensation Committee has historically sought and considered input from our Chief Executive Officer and Chief Financial Officer regarding our executive officers' responsibilities, performance and compensation.
-Specifically, our Chief Executive Officer and Chief Financial Officer recommend base salary increases and equity award levels that are used throughout our compensation plans, and advised our Compensation Committee regarding the compensation program's ability to attract, retain and motivate executive talent.
+Specifically, our Chief Executive Officer and Chief Financial Officer recommend base salary and equity award levels that are used throughout our compensation plans, and advised our Compensation Committee regarding the compensation program's ability to attract, retain and motivate executive talent.
 Our Compensation Committee considers our Chief Executive Officer's and Chief Financial Officer's recommendations, and approves the specific compensation for all the executive officers.
 Our Compensation Committee meets in executive session, without our Chief Executive Officer and Chief Financial Officer, when discussing or making recommendations regarding their compensation.
 Our Compensation Committee applies a pay-for-performance philosophy when setting compensation for our Chief Executive Officer similar to that used for all of our executive officers.
 Our Compensation Committee discusses with the Chief Executive Officer the core operational and financial metrics to drive the business forward, and how various forms of variable and incentive compensation can be applied at the executive level to achieve our goals.
-When setting the structure of compensation for Mr. Martin during 2011 and Dr. Hunkapiller for 2012, our Compensation Committee considered the balance between near-term and long-term performance in structuring their compensation.
-Neither Mr. Martin nor Dr. Hunkapiller participated in the determination of their own compensation, which is under the purview of the Compensation Committee which makes recommendations regarding the Chief Executive Officer's compensation for the consideration and approval of our Board of Directors.
+When setting the structure of compensation.
+Dr. Hunkapiller, our Compensation Committee considered the balance between nearterm and long-term performance in structuring his compensation.
+Dr. Hunkapiller did not participate in the determination of his own compensation, which is under the purview of the Compensation Committee which makes recommendations regarding the Chief Executive Officer's compensation for the consideration and approval of our Board of Directors.